-Pushing 70 but more prolific than ever, Rob Nilsson figured in no fewer than three features at Mill Valley Fest this year.
+Pushing 70 but more prolific than ever, Amerindie veteran Rob Nilsson figured in no fewer than three features at Mill Valley Fest this year.
 He’s an interviewee in ’70s-film-collective docu “Cine Manifest.”
 As director, he premiered “Pan,” latest in the “9 @ Night” series of interrelated San Francisco narratives.
 Then there’s “Opening,” a one-off collaboration with the Kansas City, Mo.
 Filmmakers’ Jubilee.
 While this exercise sounds like a formalist experiment — conceived, cast-improvised and shot in three marathon days — it emerges as a very entertaining Altman-esque ensemble piece that should attract further fest play and possible DVD exposure.